pzivich/Delicatessen/docs/Built-in Equations.rst

 still have an appropriate variance estimator, several causal inference estimators are provided here.

 It is recommended that you are familiar with causal inference (particularly the identification conditions of these estimators) before using this utility widely.
-Causal inference is a difficult endeavour, my dear user!
+Causal inference is a difficult endeavour, dear user!

-In the following examples, we will use the generic data example here, where W is a confounder of the A-Y relationship
+In the following examples, we will use the generic data example here, where W is confounding the A-Y relationship

 .. code::